 How LinkedIn Live and LinkedIn Events work together

 LinkedIn Live vs. LinkedIn Events: When to use what

 2

+Getting started with LinkedIn Live

+3

 Getting started with LinkedIn Events

-3

-Getting started with LinkedIn Live

-4

 What type of events work well on LinkedIn?

-5

 Best-in-class examples of events on LinkedIn

-6

 Maximizing the event lifecycle on LinkedIn

 Before the event

 During the event

 After the event

-7

-LinkedIn Live best practices
+Best practices for LinkedIn Live Before the stream

-Before the stream During the stream
+During the stream

-After the stream Why host events on LinkedIn?
+Proving the value of your event Why host events on LinkedIn?

-With access to tools like LinkedIn Live and LinkedIn Events, organizations of all shapes and sizes are finding success with hosting events on our platform.
+With access to tools like LinkedIn Live and LinkedIn Events, organizations of all industries and sizes are finding success with hosting events on our platform.
 Here's why.

-LinkedIn Events

 LinkedIn Live

 LinkedIn Page "Videos" tab

 Host your event in a trusted environment.
-By hosting your event on LinkedIn. you're using a platform people know and trust.
+By hosting your event on LinkedIn, you're using a platform people know and trust.
 Now, you have the option to use LinkedIn Live to drive broad awareness for your event content, or LinkedIn Events to drive engaged conversations with a targeted subset of your audience.
 You can also facilitate the entire event lifecycle on LinkedIn by streaming LinkedIn Live video content directly to your LinkedIn Event attendees.